HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Design of HiDVFS

 \subsection{Reward Function Estimation}

-Traditional RL schedulers often use static, instantaneous rewards that can be noisy and slow to converge.
-Suboptimal reward definitions may require numerous iterations and experiments, which is impractical for real-time applications.
-Imitation learning can reduce the number of iterations by including a policy $\pi(s,a)$ that mimics an expert policy $\pi^*(s,a)$~\cite{abbeel2004apprenticeship}.
-Inverse reinforcement learning (IRL) further refines this by inferring a reward function $R^*$ from expert demonstrations~\cite{adams2022survey, arora2021survey}.
+Traditional RL schedulers often use static, instantaneous rewards that can be noisy and slow to converge. \review{Imitation learning~\cite{abbeel2004apprenticeship} and inverse reinforcement learning (IRL)~\cite{adams2022survey, arora2021survey} reduce this burden by inferring a reward function $R^*$ from expert demonstrations, with MaxEnt IRL~\cite{ziebart2008maximum} resolving the reward-ambiguity problem, but both remain limited by the quality and availability of demonstrations (extended background in the supplementary material).}

-IRL assumes that expert demonstrations are generated by following an optimal policy with an optimal reward function $R^*$.
-Given $k$ expert demonstrations $\upsilon_E = \{ (s_0^E, a_0^E), (s_1^E, a_1^E), \ldots, (s_k^E,a_k^E)\}$ and $l$ agent policy samples $\upsilon = \{(s_0,a_0), (s_1,a_1), \ldots, (s_l,a_l)\}$, IRL attempts to recover $R^*$.
-A major challenge in IRL is reward ambiguity, where multiple reward functions can produce the observed expert behavior.
-MaxEnt IRL \cite{ziebart2008maximum} addresses this by maximizing the entropy of the policy distribution to prevent overfitting to a single solution.
-However, IRL still heavily relies on expert demonstrations, and poor-quality or suboptimal demonstrations can hinder learning.
-Moreover, the dependence on expert demonstrations remains a significant limitation.